-- Participation in Emerging Smart Machinery Development Business Opportunities - Digital modeling and analysis, product life cycle management, big data analysis, machine learning, artificial intelligence. - Sensors, industrial and service robots, semiconductor front-end process and advanced packaging equipment, additive manufacturing. - Integrated sensor and control equipment, production equipment and production lines, total solutions for integrated business intelligence and operations information systems. - Participation in Opportunities from Sustainable Growth - · In 2020 global industries faced formidable challenges in the face of the COVID-19 pandemic and the trade war between China and the US.
-Thanks to early deployment of anti-epidemic measures, Taiwan was able to seize the moment to reorganize supply chains and adjust economic policy.
-Overall export indicators fared better than neighboring Japan, Korea and Singapore.
-Strong demand for automation and smart technology applications, the coming on line of new technologies in AI and 5G and the ongoing trade war between China and the US drives manufacturers to setup secondary overseas production sites.
-At the same time, the results of Taiwanese-owned businesses returning to Taiwan or businesses which have maintained operations in Taiwan, as well as SMEs in Taiwan investing in the three core areas will continue to drive growth of the machinery industry. - Taiwan's semiconductor industry continues to invest in advanced production processes.
+■ Participation in Emerging Smart Machinery Development Business Opportunities

+- Digital modeling and analysis, product life cycle management, big data analysis, machine learning, artificial intelligence. - Sensors, industrial and service robots, semiconductor front-end process and advanced packaging equipment, additive manufacturing. - Integrated sensor and control equipment, production equipment and production lines, total solutions for integrated business intelligence and operations information systems.

+■ Participation in Opportunities from Sustainable Growth

+In 2017, Taiwan's machine tools and machinery output value ranked sixth globally, amounting to US\$4.57 billion and accounting for 5-6% of global market supply.
+With the government's promotion policy and joint industry investment, the machinery industry topped NT\$1 trillion each year over the 2017-2019 period.
+We are seeing a number of favorable factors (e.g. solid demand in the automation and smart technology areas, addition of the new technologies of AI and 5G, and the US-China trade war driving manufacturers to set up second manufacturing sites), while manufacturers are returning to Taiwan, and SMEs that stayed on in Taiwan have invested in the three core areas.
+All these factors, taken together, will continue to drive growth of the machinery industry, to the point where output value can be expected to top NT\$1 trillion.

+Taiwan's semiconductor industry continues to invest in advanced production processes.
 Firms in the supply chains of the information and communications, display panel, automotive, and electric vehicle industries are also investing in the installation of smart automated production lines.
 Lucrative business opportunities will derive from the stable growth in demand for smart machines.